 Healthy Auckland Together

 Healthy Auckland Together is a coalition of 26 organisations representing local government, mana whenua, health agencies, non-government organisations, university and consumer interest groups.
-The coalition has a 5 year action plan outlining the priorities and the solutions urgently needed to reshape Auckland's obesogenic environment.
+The coalition has a five-year action plan outlining the priorities and the solutions urgently needed to reshape Auckland's environment to combat obesity.

 Community Facilities Network and Action Plan